jochnl/hello-world/README.md

 # hello-world
-Tutorial to Git

-Hey this is my first attempt at Git,
+Hey guys this is my first attempt at Git,
 I wonder what this would show on screen?